 Disney Plus or Netflix?
 Now that the Disney streaming service has made its way to the US, Canada, UK, and much of Europe, the question of whether Netflix or Disney Plus is the right choice for you has never been more pressing.

-Let’s face it, there are a lot of TV streaming platforms now: While Netflix carved the way, the likes of Amazon Prime, Hulu, HBO Go and more have flooded the market, giving viewers more avenues for on-demand content than ever.
+Of course, you may well have a number of TV streaming service subscriptions already, and Disney Plus may seem like one too many for your current intake of online TV shows and films.
+While Netflix carved the way, the likes of Amazon Prime, Hulu, HBO Now and more have flooded the market, giving viewers more avenues for on-demand content than ever.

 A lot of you may wonder whether Disney Plus will be worth an additional subscription fee, or switching over entirely from your Netflix account.
-That will probably come down to your budget and the sort of titles you’re after – and we’re still several months from Disney Plus launch either way.
-In the meantime though, we’re here to run through everything you need to know about the pair of them.
+That will probably come down to your budget and the sort of titles you’re after – both services will scratch different itches, after all – but if you just need a hand comparing Netflix vs Disney Plus, with a mind to picking one over the other, here's everything you need to know about the pair of them.

 Disney Plus vs Netflix: basic overview